 Smart glasses, like Google Glass, failed in the consumer space but are finding success in workplaces.

 Retail executives and consumers in the US, the UK and Australia have widely disparate expectations about artificial intelligence's (AI) and virtual reality's (VR) effects on the retail sector

 China’s tech-driven retail revolution is turning stores into laboratories for retail experiments and introducing consumers to completely new shopping experiences.

 As new voice tech has emerged, functions normally embedded in phones have begun shifting to smart headphones, aka hearables.

-This year, 8.2 million baby boomers in the US will use a smart speaker.
-That's a 28.6% increase from 2017, according to eMarketer estimates.
+In 2019, 5.8 million people in Canada will use a smart speaker at least once a month.
+That's a 51.2% increase from 2018, according to eMarketer estimates.

 Amazon retired its Dash button in early March, but the branded device’s end wasn't a failure.
 We see it as a move to shift more replenishment buying into voice commerce.

 In China, consumers can “smile to pay” in some stores, but in the US, facial recognition systems for shopping are more theory than fact.
 Will that change?
 In today’s episode of “Behind the Numbers,” we sit down with Peter Trepp, CEO of facial recognition software firm FaceFirst.

 Greater disposable income, easier automation, and a desire to research products and prices drive men’s paths to purchase via smart speaker more than women's.